Warden

 Resource-Scoped Assignments

-Assignments can be scoped to specific resources:
+Assignments can be scoped to specific resources (runtime-only — no DSL form):

 // User is editor ONLY for project-123